igaeun8/igaeun8.github.io_2024ver/content/en/project/01-파이썬게임/index.md

 ---
-title: '파이썬 수도 퀴즈 게임'
+title: 'Python Capital Quiz Game'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here